 Many companies auto enrol employees on the minimum contribution level and then give their employees the option to “step up” and pay a higher contribution, often matched to a certain level by the company.
 You may wish to consider increasing your contributions to take advantage of the employer’s maximum matching rate.

-If you’re not able to contribute more now, remember that you can increase your savings at any time in the future.
+If you’re not able to contribute more now, remember that you can increase your savings in the future.

 Check your pension regularly